-Unlike my cardboard/paraffin units, a Vaseline cotton ball only takes about 30 seconds to make, it’s almost weightless, and it fits great even in a pocket survival kit.
+Unlike other homemade fire starters, a Vaseline cotton ball only takes about 30 seconds to make, it’s almost weightless, and it fits great even in a pocket survival kit.
 So I made a few Vaseline cotton balls and took them out for some tests.

 I put a Vaseline-filled cotton ball down, threw some sparks on it, and almost instantly had a tall, strong flame; and that flame kept going … and going … and going.
 The longer it burned, the more impressed I grew.